List your car for sale on any site.

 Yes, you control the sale price of your vehicle.
 KeySavvy is not involved in the price negotiation between you and your buyer.

 After KeySavvy verifies and approves a sale, we'll send you an email letting you know it's OK to give your vehicle to the buyer.
-We'll initiate your payment as soon as the buyer confirms they have possession by clicking a button on their KeySavvy dashboard.
+For most transactions, we'll initiate your payment as soon as the buyer confirms they have possession by clicking a button on their KeySavvy dashboard.

-After KeySavvy verifies and approves a sale, we'll send you an email letting you know it's OK to give your vehicle to the buyer.
+After KeySavvy verifies your buyer's payment and approves a sale, we'll send you an email letting you know it's OK to give your vehicle to the buyer.
 Don't give your vehicle to the buyer until KeySavvy has verified your buyer's payment.
-After we approve, you and the buyer can determine when and where to meet to hand over your keys.
+After we approve, you and the buyer can determine when and where to meet to hand over your keys or arrange vehicle shipping.

 Yes, KeySavvy generates a bill of sale automatically.
-Buyers and sellers will e-sign this document and can keep it for their records.
+Buyers and sellers e-sign this document and can download it from their dashboard at any time in the future.

 KeySavvy does not advertise your car, but sharing your KeySavvy link on your ad will help buyers feel comfortable purchasing your car.
 To find a buyer, you'll want to advertise your car for sale on one or more online marketplaces such as Craigslist, OfferUp, Facebook Marketplace, Cars.com, CarGurus, Autotrader, eBay, etc. Our blog has lots of great resources to help sellers, like marketplace reviews and guides for creating stellar ads.